gaelanlloyd/good-boy/README.md

 - Easy to audit and modify to suit your needs
 - Fetch and place pre-built conf files from remote locations
 - Sample playbooks included (base system, user creation, FAMP stack web server)
-- Post-launch "todo list" reminders the sysadmin should do afterwards
+- Post-launch todo list reminders the sysadmin should do afterwards

 ## Requirements